axelakhil/Book-Store-Management-system/README.md

-passdata-->> file to match login id and password in database. fetchall-->> a introductory program to show how to setup basic python mysql connection and basic operations. insert-->> to remove duplication ambiguity in insertion operation.
+passdata-->> file to match login id and password in database. fetchall-->> a introductory program to show how to setup basic python mysql connection and basic operations. insert-->> to remove duplication ambiguity in insertion operation. signup-->for new user addition guest mode--> open the interface provided for customer

 packages used:python(3.7)